aisingapore/PeekingDuck/docs/source/use_cases/privacy_license_plate.md

 **1. License Plate Detection**

-We use an open-source object detection model known as [YoloV4](https://arxiv.org/abs/2004.10934) to identify license plates.
-This allows the application to identify the locations of the license plates in an image/video feed.
+We use open-source object detection models under the [YoloV4](https://arxiv.org/abs/2004.10934) family to identify the locations of the license plates in an image/video feed.
+Specifically, we offer the YoloV4-tiny model, which is faster, and the YoloV4 model, which provides higher accuracy.
 The locations of detected license plates are returned as an array of coordinates in the form [x1, y1, x2, y2], where (x1, y1) is the top-left corner of the bounding box, and (x2, y2) is the bottom-right.
 These are used to form the bounding box of each license plate detected.
 For more information on how to adjust the license plate detector node, check out the [license plate detector configurable parameters](/peekingduck.pipeline.nodes.model.licenseplate.Node).

 **2. License Plate De-Identification**